 Emma Hulme is now the Programme Manager at WoW where she leads on many successful projects, including, What's Your Story?, Superheroes: Words are our Power and many more.
 She graduated from Central School of Speech and Drama and then returned to Liverpool to work freelance with several local organisations.

 Pangea International Slam Winner Ciarán Hodgers is WoW’s Project Manager.
 He joined in 2017 and now leads on the co-ordination of WoWFest.
 He studied Creative Writing at Manchester Metropolitan University and his book of poetry will be published in October 2018.

 Alice Mason graduated from Royal Holloway, having studied Drama and Creative Writing.
 She joined WoW in 2017 as Administrator and Social Media Editor and is now Digital Editor at WoW.
 She is now producing a WoW podcast and writes fiction in her spare time.

-Katrina Paterson is currently studying a MA in Screenwriting at John Moores University.
-She is WoW’s Designer and Project Assistant and enjoys screenwriting in her spare time.
+Katrina Paterson has completed a MA in Screenwriting at John Moores University.
+She is WoW’s Designer and Project Worker and enjoys screenwriting in her spare time.

-Lauren Buxton joined the WoW team in 2017 as the Project and Social Media Assistant, having previously been a participant on the first Write to Work course.
+Lauren Buxton joined the WoW team in 2017 as the Project and Social Media Worker, having previously been a participant on the first Write to Work course.

 Stephanie Braithwaite recently completed an MA in Creative Writing at the University of Manchester.
 She joined WoW in November 2018 and works as their Project Assistant.
 She writes both poetry and fiction, and has had her poetry published in The Moth and Lighthouse Journal.